Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

 ### Remote Connection and SSH

-- **Remote connection** Allows us to manage multiple machines from anywhere in the world.
+- **Remote connection** allows us to manage multiple machines from anywhere in the world.

-- **Secure shell (SSH)** A protocol implemented by other programs to securely access one computer from another.
+- **Secure shell (SSH)** is a protocol implemented by other programs to securely access one computer from another.
   - To use SSH, you need:
     - An SSH client installed on the computer you're connecting *from*, and;
     - An SSH server on the computer you're trying to connect *to*.